Venous Ulcers Explained

 It is unfortunate that medical misunderstanding and failure to be proactive in preventing and treating the complications of venous reflux is largely to blame for these shocking statistics.

 Like all things health related, prevention and early action is key.

-If you or a loved one has any of the above warning signs, specialist opinion and ultrasound assessment is recommended.
+If you or a loved one has any of the above warning signs, a specialist opinion and ultrasound assessment is strongly recommended.